krasserm/krasserm.github.io/about/index.md

 # About

-Martin Krasser - Freelance AI engineer and architect
+Martin Krasser - AI engineer and architect

 AI engineer and architect with a proven track-record in agentic systems, machine learning, distributed systems, and system integration.
 8+ years of AI/ML engineering experience and 20+ years of architecting, developing, and operating production software systems at scale.
 Extensive industry experience in both technical and leadership roles.
 Active open source contributor.